Bachelor of Laws - Graduate entryBachelors Graduate Entry

 Before applying, make sure you double check all entry requirements, gather required documentation and review the University’s Rules Relating to Awards, noting any specifics listed below.

-To be eligible for the award of Bachelor of Laws Graduate Entry a candidate shall successfully complete not less than twenty-four (24) units comprising:
+To be eligible for the award of Bachelor of Laws - Graduate Entry a candidate shall successfully complete the equivalent of twenty-four (24) units, comprising:

-- eight (8) units from Part B or Part C of the Schedule, with no more than two (2) units being from Part C; and
+- four (4) units from Part B or Part C of the Schedule, with no more than two (2) units being from Part C; and

-- have completed a degree or hold equivalent qualifications as specified in Admission Requirements.
+- have completed a degree or hold equivalent qualifications as specified in the Admission Requirements.

 - A candidate who, while enrolled for a double degree with law, has completed the requirements for the Bachelor of Laws may elect to be awarded the Bachelor of Laws following withdrawal from candidature for the Double degree.